wbond/sublime_terminal/readme.md

      - *Default:* ***[]***
  - **env**
      - The environment variables changeset.
 Default environment variables used when invoking the terminal are inherited from sublime.
-     - Use `null` to indicate that the environment variable should be unset.
+     - The changeset may be used to overwrite/unset environment variables.
+Use `null` to indicate that the environment variable should be unset.
-     - Use named format spec to reference any existing environment variable (e.g. `{"PATH":"{PATH}:."}`).
      - *Default:* ***{}***

 ### Examples